-Freelancers are available in a cross-section of categories including design, writing, translation, video, photography, audio, business support, social media, software, web, and mobile development.
-PPH’s fees are confusing and hidden in their terms.
+Freelance workers are available in a cross-section of categories including design, writing, translation, video, photography, audio, business support, social media, software, web, and mobile development.
+PPH’s fees are confusing and buried in their terms.
 There are several costs that buyers and sellers should understand before proceeding.

 Toptal’s exclusive network attracts the very best including Ivey League grads, subject matter experts, professors, founders, high achievers, and people with proven track records.
 Toptal has a rigorous screening process in which 3 percent of applicants, or less, are accepted.
-The application process consists of five steps including language and personality, in-depth skill review, live screening, test projects, and ongoing evaluation.
+The application process consists of five stages and ongoing evaluations.

-Toptal targets developers, designers, finance experts, and project managers with work available in 60+ subcategories.
-For instance, finance experts can pursue blockchain, financial analysis, M&A, and fundraising assignments. iOS developers, front-end developers, UX/UI designers, and financial modeling consultants are highly sought.
+Toptal recruits developers, designers, finance experts, and project managers with work available in 60+ subcategories.
+For instance, finance professionals can pursue blockchain, financial analysis, M&A, and fundraising assignments.
+Highly sought positions include iOS developers, front-end developers, UX/UI designers, and financial modeling consultants.
 Fees are not available on the site.
 According to Toptal, “we do not disclose our margins by policy.
-Our undisclosed margin is what helps us offer such good service.”
+Our undisclosed margin is what helps us offer such a good service.”
 To get a sense of what you can earn, check out their pricing and payment section.